Winter World series (audiobook) by A.G. Riddle

 Suddenly humanity must face the possibility it is not alone in the universe.
 And the terrifying possibility that whatever is out there may be trying to exterminate us.

-I liked the premise and execution of the story, and I also kept in mind that this is the first book in the series.
+I liked the premise and execution of the story.
 Based on the other books I have read from A. G. Riddle, I headed into Winter World expecting some hardcore tech-driven sci-fi and ended up with a love story.
 I liked the nods to the inherent difficulty of space travel compared to other similar books.
 Many online reviews of this book complain about the characters feeling flat and underdeveloped overall.
 I think this comes from the inherent issues surrounding the telling of two concurrent stories that eventually meet up.
 It feels that the negativity seems to be leveled more toward the female voice actor than the actual writing.
 After finishing the first book in the series, I had a good feeling for the way the main characters take alternating chapters in the story and began to appreciate the differences in the way the story is told from differing perspectives.

 But did you have fun?

-I did have a good time reading Winter World.
+I did have a good time reading the Long Winter series.
 Two actors rather than one doing all the voices made it a bit tougher to initially get into, but within a couple chapters I was hooked and enjoyed the story.
 I tend to save my listening times for when I go out for a walk or work out.
-If I find myself motivated to go out and walk then I know it is a good story, and that was very much the case with this book.
+If I find myself motivated to go out and walk then I know it is a good story, and that was very much the case with this series.

 Before you go….